c3g/k8s-provisioning-opentofu/README.md

 ```

 Now, every time `tofu apply` is used, a new state version will be automatically uploaded to the S3 bucket we configured.

-This allows us to rollback to a previous state if needed.
+This allows us to retrieve a previous state if needed.
 To get the list of state object versions:

 ```bash
 aws-sd4h-my-profile s3api list-object-versions --bucket fried_tofu --prefix <cluster_name variable value>